 We develop, accompany and evaluate innovative projects.
-Since 1990, in addition to programme monitoring and evaluation studies, we have formulated more than 50 project ideas eligible for funding and provided action research support in our ideas workshop.
+Since 1990, in addition to programme support, accompanying scientific research, quality-assuring process support within the project team and external evaluation studies , we have formulated more than 60 project ideas that are eligible for funding and supported them with action research.

 The agricultural sector is a male-dominated industry and the gender gap is particularly pronounced in agriculture.
 The DEMETRA project aims to create the conditions for women to work in agriculture in rural areas.

 The maturity of digitalisation depends strongly on the industry, the size of the company and its value proposition.
 The smaller the company, the more difficult the digital transformation.
-The DigiEntAid project aims to support small businesses and self-employed people in the professional use of IT and digital marketing that are at risk of failing due to the Covid-19 pandemic.
+The DigiENTAiD project aims to support small businesses and self-employed people in the professional use of IT and digital marketing that are at risk of failing due to the Corona pandemic.

 The changes in the world of work and the consequences of the Corona crisis present women with great challenges.
 Competence-oriented counselling and mutual support in networks can help to recognise and communicate personal strengths.
 The project develops and uses the principles of the largest network of working and entrepreneurial women in Europe.

 Small businesses need solid and actionable knowledge on how to put their organisation on a sound financial footing.
 At the same time, micro-enterprises can only be sustainably successful if they also operate internationally.
 For this, it is necessary to develop digital communication and marketing strategies.
 The project develops a concept and materials that shape the cooperation between universities, SMEs and supporting organisations.